top of page

 • Increased energy for the next day

-In our experience, people who adopt a short wind-down routine notice they fall asleep faster and wake up feeling more refreshed.
+In my experience, people who adopt a short wind-down routine notice they fall asleep faster and wake up feeling more refreshed.

 When to Adjust Your Ritual

-Your needs may change over time.
-If you find the ritual isn’t helping as much, consider:
+My needs may change over time.
+If I find the ritual isn’t helping as much, I consider:

 • Adding a short meditation or guided relaxation